-- (1) The sub-fund may consist entirely of transferable securities within the meaning of § 4(1). - (2) At least 51% of the sub-fund is composed of shares. - (3) Sustainability factors are of decisive importance in the selection of assets for at least 75% of the sub-fund.
+- (1) The sub-fund may consist entirely of transferable securities within the meaning of $\S 4(1)$. - (2) Sustainability factors are of decisive importance in the selection of assets for at least 75% of the sub-fund.
 The selected assets must meet the following sustainability criteria.